neurodata/neurodata.io/content/about/agreements.md

 #### Regenerative Breaks

 While we do not necessarily agree to this, some evidence suggests that early afternoon breaks are beneficial, especially those that involve being outside, getting blood flowing, and switching cognitive contexts.
 Therefore, some of us will strive to take them on a daily basis.

+#### Retreats

+We would like to go on a trip together every year, either by jointly attending a conference, and/or by organizing our own conference.
+This is contingent upon the available funds and opportunities.

 #### Summer Community Outreach